Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: LLM Discussion Facilitation Roadmap

-\paragraph{Facilitation} Intervention types should be adapted to the different legal frameworks and rules of each community/platform.
-While there are exhaustive surveys on the topic, such as that of \citet{schaffner_community_guidelines}, there is yet no methodology to train human or synthetic facilitators according to these factors.
-We posit that experiments using exclusively \ac{LLM} user/facilitator-agents are necessary to sustainably test new facilitation strategies and interventions, as applied in other \ac{NLP} tasks \cite{ulmer2024bootstrappingllmbasedtaskorienteddialogue, cheng2024selfplayingadversariallanguagegame, park2022socialsimulacracreatingpopulated, Park2023GenerativeAI}.
-Finally, the datasets presented in Table \ref{tab::datasets} can be used to train and assess \ac{LLM} facilitators in the future, as well as to generate additional data—similar to the existing ones but with controlled modifications—to stress-test various facilitation training settings.
+\paragraph{Facilitation} Intervention types should be adapted to the different legal frameworks, rules, and social norms of each community/platform.
+While there are exhaustive surveys on intervention types and policies, such as that of \citet{schaffner_community_guidelines}, there is yet no methodology to train human or artificial facilitators according to these factors.
+We posit that experiments using exclusively \ac{LLM} user/facilitator-agents are necessary to sustainably test new facilitation strategies and interventions per community and platform, as in other \ac{NLP} tasks that involve \ac{LLM}-generated conversation \cite{ulmer2024bootstrappingllmbasedtaskorienteddialogue, cheng2024selfplayingadversariallanguagegame, park2022socialsimulacracreatingpopulated, Park2023GenerativeAI}, before testing the resulting facilitators in costly experiments with human participants.
+Finally, the datasets presented in Table \ref{tab::datasets} can be used to train and assess \ac{LLM} facilitators in the future, as well as to generate additional data—similar to the existing ones, but with controlled modifications—to stress-test various facilitators in particular settings (e.g., predicting or recovering from a conversation derailment).